What is Marxist-Leninism? Heck, what is Marxism?

 His ideal society would be nothing like Maoist China or the Soviet Union, but would be more like the Paris Commune in 1871 which he praised (for a bit) in his book “The Civil War in France (1871)”.
 For 2 months, right after France lost the Franco-Prussia(Germany) war, a group of revolutionary working class soldiers seized power in Paris.
 They made an anti-religious, feminist, self-policing, state that abolished child labor, cancelled paying rent, and gave employees the right to take over their owner’s firm.
 This state was not only economically unsustainable, crime was rampant, and they didn’t have a standing military to defend themselves.
 When the French government re-emerged, the French army killed over 10K communists in Paris.

 Marx thought that first societies need to develop from feudal, farm economies to industrial capitalist economies that establish “equality under the law”.
 Then industrial capitalism will die to socialism due to the massive inequality created by capitalism.
 This is an important nuance, because Marx thought that communism should take place in industrial societies like the United States or the United Kingdom.
-Instead, communist revolutions was tried in agrarian societies like Tsarist Russia or the Republic of China.
+Instead, communist revolutions were tried in agrarian societies like Tsarist Russia or the Republic of China.
 This allows communists an easy way to say “True communism hasn’t been tried yet.”

 What did Marx think?

-Marx saw history as a form of class struggle between two classes.
-At first one class wins, until the other one does.
-That’s how progress goes from feudalism to capitalism to eventually communism.
-Marx saw capitalism as a mode of production which is a fancy way of saying “an economic system to distribute resources to produce stuff”.
 The first mode of production Marx spoke about was agrarian Feudalism.
 The relationship was between the serf and the landlord.
 Eventually feudalism gave way to the industrial revolution in UK and the West, which had capitalism as its mode of production.
 In Capitalism, Marx said the relationship was between the employers (bourgeoise) and the employee (proletariat).
 The employer risks his money to start a business and the employer owns the firm, the employee earns a wage under the employer.
 He also said that the government, is a regulator of capitalism.
-This is what fox News conservatives get wrong about socialism.
+This is what Fox News conservatives get wrong about socialism.
 They define Marxism as “the government does stuff”, which is wrong.
 Marxists are opposed the center left liberals and center right conservatives.
 Both Marxists and center left liberals have more perceived compassion for the less fortunate, but Marxists see center left liberals as useful idiots for the capitalist class who perpetuate a broken system.
-While center left liberals see Marxists as utopic dreamers, who are too idealistic to get their hands dirty in using the system to make lives better for more people.
+Meanwhile center left liberals see Marxists as utopic dreamers, who are too idealistic to get their hands dirty in using the system to make lives better for more people.

 Marx didn’t see the state as an entity that was separated from capitalism, but a maintainer of capitalism.
 The state in Marx’s eyes was an entity that recognized property rights of landowners and business owners, recognized business contracts between employees and employers, and collected taxes to invest in projects which he thought capitalists wouldn’t do a good job of investing in (roads, dams, parks, postal services, etc.).
 Marx defined Communism as the future mode of production where there is no state and there is no business owner who owns everything; but rather enterprises will be owned and by self managed employees.
 The new class struggle will be between the business owners and workers.
 The difficult part for Marx is how to get society to have enterprise owned and operated entirely by workers.